rl-language/rlc/docs/sphinx_doc/building.md

 ```

 ## Running the built rlc
 If you have built rlc from sources there are two ways of doing it.
-You can first install it, and use it from the insall directory
+You can first install it, and use it from the install directory
 ```
 cd rlc-infrastructure
 ninja all